wiredashio/wiredash-sdk/README.md

 #### Passing build information to Wiredash

+> Available only when using Flutter 1.17 or newer

-If you want to receive information about build number and specific commit related to the feedback you can pass additional parameters to your `flutter build` command.
-Most of the CI platforms define some common environment variables containing current build number and SHA of commit used to build the app.
-For instance, on Codemagic these are `BUILD_NUMBER` and `FCI_COMMIT` respectively.
+If you want to receive information about build number and specific commit related to the feedback you can pass additional parameters to your `flutter build` or `flutter run` command.

 To receive this build information along with your feedback you mast pass `--dart-define` flag to your `flutter build` command as follows: